Garrafao/TokenChange/README.md

 3. Pretrained token vectors from BERT:
 First download pre-trained BERT model, feed it with sentences and then extract token vectors.

 After the creation of token vectors, they can be clustered into clusters of uses with similar meanings.
-This is done here by first choosing the number of clusters using the Silhouette index and then applying K-means with the calculated number of clusters.
-In order to improve the clustering performance, the initial centroids of K-means are precalculated by applying Group-Average-Agglomerative-Clustering on a sample of vectors.
+This is done here by first choosing the number of clusters using the Silhouette index and then applying K-means or Hierarchical Clustering with the calculated number of clusters.
+In order to improve the clustering performance of K-means, the initial centroids of K-means can be precalculated by applying Group-Average-Agglomerative-Clustering on a sample of vectors.

 The performance of the clustering can be measured by comparing the expected (human-annotated) clustering labels with the actual clustering labels using the Mean Adjusted Rand Index and Cluster Accuracy.